balmanp/Maestro-Dev/README.md

-# Android Automation Test with Maestro
+# Maestro Dev

-This repository contains the Android automation tests using [Maestro](https://maestro.mobile.dev/), a powerful testing framework for Android applications.
+This repository contains the Android automation tests using Maestro.

 ## Table of Contents
 - [Getting Started](#getting-started)